mgree/tmpl/fathom/README.md

 **Professor Michael Greenberg** - Advisor

+## Known features yet to be added
+1) Adding tfidf support for LDA topic models.
+I never got arround to adding support for using the tfidf vectorizer for LDA topic models.
+Currently, you can only use the tfidif vectorizer with NMF topic models and have to stick to using the basic count vectorizer with LDA.

+2) Automatically generating metric views.
+Professor Greenberg walked me through a couple of interesting distance metrics for researchers during the last couple weeks of the semester.
+I think a good next feature would be to either add another pipeline for generating those metrics off of an existing tmpl run or automatically generating those views as the last step in a tmpl run.

 ## Resources
 Here's a list of resources that I found particularly helpful when learning about topic modeling: